Author Archives: JC

 Posted in A. Garnett Weiss, Whats New | Leave a comment

-Editors Stacy Russo and Julie Artman of Wild Librarian Press (Santa Ana, California) offer a newn\ anthology worth savouring.
+Editors Stacy Russo and Julie Artman of Wild Librarian Press (Santa Ana, California) offer a new anthology of poetry and stories worth savouring.
 Just published ‘WILD CRONE WISDOM, POETRY AND STORIES” embraces poetry of depth and character.
-In pushing aside the negativity surrounding the term, ‘crone,’ the editors created a collection that embraces crones, women in old(er) age with “…complexity, […]
+In pushing aside the negativity surrounding the term, ‘crone,’ the editors created a collection that embraces crones, women […]

 Posted in A. Garnett Weiss, Whats New | Leave a comment